9 Signs You’re a Great Neighbor

 You park by your own house

 While you legally have the same rights to street parking as your neighbors do, your neighbors probably have spots they consider “theirs.”
 Staying out of those locations lets them park right in front of their home rather than walking half a block to their front door.
 If your family’s cars are taking over the available street parking, see if you can rearrange.
 If you use your garage mainly for storage, it might be time do a purge so your vehicle will fit.
-These are items you should never keep in your garage.

 You consider the border between your yards common ground